 How to craft great calls to action (CTAs)

 First things first: what the heck is a “call to action?”
 Hubspot defines it as “an image or line of text that prompts your visitors, leads, and customers to take action.
 It is, quite literally, a ‘call’ to take an ‘action.’”

 Pretty broad, right?
 There are a lot of things you can do with a call to action, which is partly why it can be difficult to get it right.
 Here are a few steps that will have you creating clickable CTAs in no time.

 On Jimdo websites, you can create a call to action with the Button Element, or by uploading your own graphic as a Photo Element and linking it to the page you want.
-On Jimdo websites, you can create a CTA with the Button Element, or by uploading your own graphic as a Photo Element and linking it to the page you want.

 When you consider how to make the best CTA then, you need to start by building anticipation for that CTA with a good story.
 Here are some things to get you started:

 - Create a conflict.
 Instead of a conflict between characters, there’s a problem consumers have that a product can solve.
 Just remember this: if there’s not a clear, pressing need for what you’re selling, no one will understand why they should buy it.
 If you want a clear explanation of how dramatic pacing works, just take a look at Freytag’s pyramid.

 - Add a sense of urgency.
 You can do this easily by adding a deadline on your limited offer “Offer expires 30th April” or “Sign-up by May 30th to take advantage of our 60-day free trial.”

 - Prime your reader with positive, upbeat language to describe your product, as this will trigger the reward centers in the brain.
 As readers become absorbed by your story and sense its narrative arc, they’re more likely to also anticipate a reward at the end.